On Schwinger pair production between D3 branes: Eigenvalue structure and diagonalization of matrices

-Since $W\in SO(p,1)$, it can be linearized as $W=e^{K}$, where $K$ is an antisymmetric real matrix, that is $K^{\rm{T}}=-K$.
-We now try to quasi-diagonalize $K$ via a series of Lorentz transforms to render it as the quasi-diagonalized form
+Since $W\in SO(p,1)$, it can be linearized as $W=e^{K}$, where $K$ is an antisymmetric real matrix that satisfies $K^{\rm{T}}=-K$.
+We now try to quasi-diagonalize $K$ via a series of Lorentz transforms to render it to a standard quasi-diagonalized form.
+For odd $p$, the standard form is